ricardovaltierra/sample-app/README.md

 ## About The Project

-This is a reference implementation of the sample application from [*Ruby on Rails Tutorial:
+This is a derivated implementation of the sample application from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).